TotemaT/Scored_/README.md

 ## How to deploy

--   To internal testing : `fastlane internal`
+-   To internal testing : `bundle exec fastlane internal`
--   To production : `fastlane production`
+-   To production : `bundle exec fastlane production`

 ## How to add an entity